Silvanite/novatoolpermissions/README.md

 }
 ```

 On your Nova resource, add the AccessControl field.
-This will display all roles with the `canBeGivenPrivateAccess` permission.
+This will display all roles with the `canBeGivenAccess` permission.
 To protect content from being accessed, at least one Role has to be given access to the model, otherwise the resource will be available to everyone.

 ```php
 public function fields(Request $request)